PopCat19/img-glsl-webui/README.md

 You combine an image and glsl shader within the webui, you get to export them as png/jpg or webm afterwards.

 ### Why?
-I wanted to use mu shaders to export images larger than my monitor resolution (mainly used hyprshade with screenshots).
+I wanted to use my shaders to export images larger than my monitor resolution (mainly used hyprshade with screenshots).
 I spent a tiny, tiny bit of hours with claude 3.7 low (shout out t3 chat for cheap service) and somehow got this.
 It works well enough for me (so far).

 ### Is this slop?
 It does its job, maybe.